Kinnelon, New Jersey: Local government

-Vincent Russo was appointed to fill the seat expiring in December 2018 that had been held by Carol M. Sventy.
-In January 2018, James Lorkowski was appointed to fill the seat expiring in December 2019 that had been held by James Freda.

 In January 2017, Glenn Sisco was selected from three candidates nominated by the Republican municipal committee and appointed to fill the council seat expiring in December 2017 that had been held by Adam N. Barish; Sisco, served on an interim basis until the November 2017 general election.
 Sisco served as the mayor of Kinnelon for 42 years, making him one of the longest-serving mayors in the state of New Jersey.

 In March 2016, the Borough Council unanimously selected William Neely from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Stephen Cobell until his resignation the previous month after nearly 12 years in office; Neely will serve on an interim basis until the November 2016 general election, when voters will choose a candidate to serve the balance of the term of office.

 Selected by a 3–2 majority of the borough council from among three potential candidates, Clifford Giantonio was sworn into office in April 2014 to fill the vacant seat of Ronald Mondello, who had resigned in the previous month citing personal and work conflicts.

+Public safety

+Since 1939, the borough of Kinnelon has been protected by the Kinnelon Police Department, which provides 24/7 coverage.

+Since 1930, the Kinnelon Volunteer Fire Department has protected the borough.
+This organization is staffed 100% by volunteers from in and around the borough and responds to emergencies in Kinnelon and surrounding towns as part of the Morris County Mutual Aid Agreement.

+Various organizations are responsible for emergency medical services, some of which are Atlantic Health, Morris County Office of Emergency Management, and the Tri-Boro First Aid Squad.

 Federal, state and county representation

-Kinnelon is located in the 11th Congressional District and is part of New Jersey's 26th state legislative district.
+Kinnelon is located in the 11th Congressional District and is part of New Jersey's 25th state legislative district.